Jesse-Kerr/meetup_retentions/README.md

 * Each Meetup group has had some number of events in the past, and each of those has been attended by some individuals.

-* Different meetups are more or less popular.
+* The groups are organized into 33 different categories, such as Arts and Culture, Business, or Singles.
+These categories have different numbers of meetup groups within them.

 *HYPOTHESIS*

-Categories that are less popular will have higher retention rates.
-(Correlation)
+I hypothesize that groups in different Meetup categories will have different percentages of returners.
+I also hypothesize that this will be inversely correlated to the 'popularity' of that category, measured either by # of groups in the category or average attendees per meetup event for the group.

 *NULL HYPOTHESIS*

-There will be no difference in retention rates per category.
+There will be no difference in % returner rates per category.

 *METHODS*

-1. Calculate retention rate from one event to the next, take average from each group.
+1. For every event for a meetup group, get a list of the member IDs who RSVP'ed YES to it.
+Combine this into one list, and create a dict for the number of times each member went.

-2. Take average of each category.
+2. Divide the list of member IDs by the set of member IDs, thus giving us a binomial distribution of many Bernoulli trials- Did the user come back or not?

-3. Measure popularity of each category by either a) Number of meetup groups in category or b) Average number of attendees / event for category.
+2. Take average of the groups for each Meetup category.

-4. Do a Z-test or t-test to compare retention rates per category.
+3. Do a t-test to compare retention rates per category.
+Perform Bonferroni correction to correct for multiple comparisons.

-5. See if popularity of category (measured in 3) correlates with retention rate.
+4. Inspect whether popularity of category (measured in 3) correlates with retention rate.